 Running for me is not just about fitness.
 It allows me to clear my head and relax after a long day in the office; it brings me the feeling of freedom and pleasure when I’m outdoors doing something I love; it takes me to places I otherwise wouldn’t visit; I meet the most amazing people, and I get to test myself and push my boundaries.

 Richard is a top guy and a super supportive runner.
 He loves the trails and can be found most often out there in the wild playing in the mud and jumping in all the puddles.
 I honestly don’t think he would have it any other way.
-We are stoked to have him on board and can’t wait to help him achieve his goals.
+We are stoked to have had him on board and have loved helping him achieve his goals.